Section 4 – Health, Seniors and Caregivers

 Home Assistance – Seniors and Persons with Disabilities

 The tax credit for home-support services for seniors allows individuals who are 70 years or older to reduce the costs of certain home support services in their area.
-This refundable tax credit is 35% of eligible expenses.
+This refundable tax credit is 35%10 of eligible expenses.
 The annual expense limit is $19,500 ($25,500 for seniors recognized as being dependent) for a maximum annual credit of $6,825 ($8,925 for seniors recognized as being dependent).
-The credit is reduced based on the income of the senior and his/her spouse in excess of $57,400, unless the senior is considered a dependent senior9.
+The credit is reduced by 3% for each dollar of income of the senior and his/her spouse in excess of $60,13511, unless the senior is considered a dependent senior, in which case no reduction applies12.

 - Day-to-day activities, such as dressing and hygiene (bath);